fnproject/ext-statsapi/examples/developers/README.md

 ```
 You will need to add the following import statement:
 ```
-"github.com/fnproject/ext-statsapi/statistics"
+"github.com/fnproject/ext-statsapi/stats"
 ```
-There is an [example `main.go`](../../main.go) in the root directory of this project.
+There is an example [`main.go`](../../main.go) in the root directory of this project.

 You then need to install dependencies and build your executable.